 Mulberry Lace Chunky Cowl (US Terms):

-Row 2: ch 1 turn, working in 3rd loop of hdc, sc in each stitch across.
+Row 2: working in 3rd loop of hdc, sc in each st across, ch 2 (counts as first hdc of next row), turn.
 (33)

-Row 4: ch 1 turn, working in 3rd loop of hdc, sc in each stitch across.
+Row 4: working in 3rd loop of hdc, sc in each st across, ch 2, turn (counts as first hdc).
 (33)

 Repeat rows 2-11, 3 more times. **On your last repeat stop at row 10**